 Week by week guide

 Is your baby moving at 16 weeks?
 From as early as week 16 some women start to feel baby give them a hello nudge.
-The size of baby at 16 weeks is only that of an avocado so don’t expect a full kick out of him just yet.
-In fact, if he’s a chilled out bubba you may not feel a thing for a few more weeks.
+The size of baby at 16 weeks is only that of an avocado so don’t expect a full kick out of them just yet.
+In fact, if they’re a chilled-out bubba you may not feel a thing for a few more weeks.
 That’s ok.
-Especially if you’re a first time mum.
-Each woman is different and every baby is different.
-It might be week 20 or even up to 26 before you feel those wonderful tiny kicks.
+Especially if you’re a first-time mum.
+Each woman is different, and every baby is different.
+It might be week 20 or even up to week 24 before you feel those wonderful tiny kicks.
 If your placenta is anterior (which means lying in front) then baby’s moves could be cushioned and you’ll be waiting a few weeks longer to feel them.
 They’re very subtle to begin with and you’re more likely to notice in the evening before bed or when you’re in a relaxed quiet environment.
 If you haven’t felt your baby move by week 24, speak with your midwife; they will check your baby’s heart and movements.

-Changes in you and your body at 16 weeks pregnant
+What happens to your body at 16 weeks pregnant?

-Week 16 pregnancy symptoms can include things like varicose veins in pregnancy aren’t so good though.
+Week 16 pregnancy symptoms can include things like varicose veins.
 They may start to develop as your uterus puts pressure on your blood vessels – specifically those that carry blood from your legs to your heart.
-And pregnancy hormones have relaxed the muscular walls of your blood vessels, which increases the risk of swelling too.
+Pregnancy hormones have relaxed the muscular walls of your blood vessels, which increases the risk of swelling too.
 They’re not the prettiest things in the world but they’re mostly harmless, and usually shrink when you go back to your pre-pregnant self.